-SLP faculty and staff members are committed to adhering to the Americans with Disabilities Act and are eager to provide necessary accommodations to create an optimal clinical experience.
-Students with documented disabilities are encouraged to contact the Student Accommodations Committee to facilitate the accommodations process.
+We recognize that there are multiple ways an individual can demonstrate these core functions and successfully meet the demands of academics, clinical education, and practice, with or without reasonable accommodations.
+Our faculty are committed to adhering to the Americans with Disabilities Act and are eager to provide necessary accommodations to create an optimal educational experience.
+Students with documented disabilities are encouraged to contact the Office of Disability Services to facilitate the accommodations process.